EasyDynamics/oscal.io/_events/event-2025-12-15--OSCAL-Foundation-Plug-Fest.md

   url: https://www.connect.venable.com/26/5114/landing-pages/rsvp-blank.asp
 ---

-The OSCAL Foundation is excited to announce our upcoming OSCAL Plugfest taking place in-person on November 4, 2025 at Venable LLP’s Offices at 600 Massachusetts Ave NW, Washington, DC.
+The OSCAL Foundation is excited to announce our upcoming OSCAL Plugfest taking place in-person on December 15, 2025 at Venable LLP’s Offices at 600 Massachusetts Ave NW, Washington, DC.

 This hands-on event will bring together OSCAL users, vendors, and the broader community to collaborate on real-world technical challenges and workstreams.
 Participants will roll up their sleeves to tackle focused problems, share expertise, and advance the OSCAL ecosystem.